-The development and evaluation of policies must involve a broad spectrum of individuals, including administrators, faculty, staff, and, in some cases, students.
+The development and evaluation of policies must involve a broad spectrum of individuals, including administrators, faculty, support staff, and, in some cases, students.
 The inclusion of multiple viewpoints in the creation of policies provides a greater likelihood that the policies will be worded appropriately and will address the issues for which they are designed.

 Policies must be published where they are easily found by those most likely to be affected by them.
-Personnel policies must be included in faculty and staff manuals or handbooks.
-Student-related policies must be included in student handbooks.
+Personnel policies must be included in policy manuals such as faculty and staff handbooks (print or electronic).
+Student-related policies must be included in policy manuals such as student handbooks (print or electronic).